joellkebret/joellkebret/README.md

 ## 🔥 Featured Project: **Hunter’s Tavern**

 🛠️ **[The Hunter’s Tavern](https://github.com/JoellKebret/Hunters-Tavern)** is a full-stack **wiki and chat app** for **Hunter x Hunter fans**.
 It provides a collaborative platform for users to explore and discuss the **Hunter x Hunter universe**. <br>
-🚀 Built with **React, MongoDB, Express, Node, and Firebase**, the application includes **real-time messaging, dynamic wiki content, and an interactive user interface**.
+🚀 Built with **React, MongoDB, Express, Node, and Firebase**, the application includes **real-time messaging, an encrpyted user-authentication system, dynamic wiki content about the anime, and an interactive user interface**.

 ---